kazimkesler/Embedded-Bank-Management/README.md

-# Bank Management System For Embedded Systems
+# Embedded-Bank-Management
-An error proof bank management system software for industrial usage.
+An error proof bank management system software for industrial usage on embedded systems.